chingu-voyages/v9-bears-team-06/README.md

 # v9-bears-team-06
-Discord Fun Bot | Voyage-9 | https://chingu.io/
+Discord Fun Bot | Voyage-9

 ## Team Members
 Chris
 Alvaro

 **About**
 Discord fun bot is a bot that you will be able to interact with it and have fun when you need a change of pace in your discord chats.
 The fun bot will be able to tell you jokes although it might a little raunchy but still might get you a laugh out of you.
 In addition to that it will play BlackJack with you how about that.

 **Live Demo**
-to see the live demo you have to join the discord server
+to see the live demo you have to join the discord server https://discord.gg/5uSuRtR

 **Technologies**
 - Discord JS
 - Node JS
-- AWS EC2 instance (ubuntu)
+- Heroku

 # Getting Started